Chang-Yu-Chang/community-selection/README.md

 `Data/Tables/` contains table-related data used to make selection matrices in TableS1, or auto-generated from the Rscripts to make the TableS2-5.

-`Data/Raw/` is available upon request, because the raw data is too huge to be saved here.
+`Data/Raw/` saves raw data from simulation (~10G).
 Alterantively you can run the simulation using the scripts described in the next section and save all data in this folder.

 ## Simulations_Scripts